Conservatives go to red states and liberals go to blue as the country grows more polarized

 Americans are segregating by their politics at a rapid clip, helping fuel the greatest divide between the states in modern history.

+One party controls the entire legislature in all but two states.
+In 28 states, the party in control has a supermajority in at least one legislative chamber — which means the majority party has so many lawmakers that they can override a governor’s veto.
+Not that that would be necessary in most cases, as only 10 states have governors of different parties than the one that controls the legislature.

 The split has sent states careening to the political left or right, adopting diametrically opposed laws on some of the hottest issues of the day.
-In Idaho, abortion is illegal once a heartbeat can be detected in a fetus — around six weeks — and it’s a crime to help a minor travel out of state to obtain one.
+In Idaho, abortion is illegal once a heartbeat can be detected in a fetus — as early as five or six weeks — and a new law passed this year makes it a crime to help a minor travel out of state to obtain one.
 In Colorado, state law prevents any restrictions on abortion.
-In Idaho, minors aren’t allowed gender affirming care, while Colorado allows youths to come from other states to access the procedures.
+In Idaho, a new law prevents minors from accessing gender-affirming care, while Colorado allows youths to come from other states to access the procedures.

 Federalism — allowing each state to chart its own course within boundaries set by Congress and the Constitution — is at the core of the U.S. system.
 It lets the states, in the words of former Supreme Court Justice Louis Brandeis, be “laboratories of democracy.”